BianXingchao/Deepfake-Synthetic-Image-Detection/README.md

 ## MTCNN installaion
 https://github.com/ipazc/mtcnn

-## Face image crop
-To construct a train/test dataset, use the 'face_crop.ipynb'.

 ## Train/test dataset construction
 To construct a train/test dataset, use the `train_test_list_construction.ipynb`.
+And then use MTCNN to realize face image crop.

 ## Training
 To train a model, use the `starter_code.ipynb`.